-One of the first questions raised when talking about art is simple — why should we care?
-Art, especially in the contemporary era, is easy to dismiss as a selfish pastime for people who have too much time on their hands.
+One of the first questions raised when talking about art is simple—why should we care?
+Art in the contemporary era is easy to dismiss as a selfish pastime for people who have too much time on their hands.
 Creating art doesn't cure disease, build roads, or feed the poor.
-So to understand the value of art, let’s look at how art has been valued through history and consider how it is valueable today.
+So to understand the value of art, let’s look at how art has been valued through history and consider how it is valuable today.

 At its most basic level, the act of creating is rewarding in itself.
 Children draw for the joy of it before they can speak, and creating pictures, sculptures and writing is both a valuable means of communicating ideas and simply fun.
 Creating is instinctive in humans, for the pleasure of exercising creativity.
 While applied creativity is valueable in a work context, free-form creativity leads to new ideas.

 Through the ages, art has often been created from valuable materials.
 Gold, ivory and gemstones adorn medieval crowns, and even the paints used by renaissance artists were made from rare materials like lapis lazuli, ground into pigment.
-These objects may have creative value for their beauty and craftsmanship, but are also intrisically valuable because of the materials they contain.
+These objects have creative value for their beauty and craftsmanship, but they are also intrinsically valuable because of the materials they contain.

 Artwork is a record of cultural history.
-Many ancient cultures have been entirely lost to time except for the artworks they created, a legacy that helps us understand our human past.
+Many ancient cultures are entirely lost to time except for the artworks they created, a legacy that helps us understand our human past.
 Even recent work can help us understand the lives and times of its creators, like the artwork of African-American artists during the Harlem Renaissance.
 Artwork is inextricably tied to the time and cultural context it was created in, a relationship called zeitgeist, making art a window into history.

 For religions around the world, artwork is often used to illustrate their beliefs.
-Depicting gods and godesses, from Shiva to the Madonna, make the concepts of faith real to the faithful.
+Depicting gods and goddesses, from Shiva to the Madonna, make the concepts of faith real to the faithful.
 Artwork has been believed to contain the spirits of gods or ancestors, or may be used to imbue architecture with an aura of awe and worship like the Badshahi Mosque.